Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: A Practical Proxy for the Likelihood

 \paragraph{Likelihood relaxation} One of the most striking features emerging from viewing \gans as latent variable models is that the likelihood is a degenerate Dirac's delta, with no aleatoric uncertainty.
 Such a degeneracy of the likelihood is due to the constraint that one latent variable $\mbz$ has to be associated with one $\mbx$.
-A sensible relaxation is to turn the Dirac's delta into a Gaussian likelihood $\mathcal{N}(\mbx_i | \mbf_{\mathrm{gen}}(\mbz_i, \mbpsi), \sigma_{\mathrm{lik}})$, meaning that the generator produces $\mbx = \mbf_{\mathrm{gen}}(\mbz_i, \mbpsi) + \mbepsilon$ during training.
+A sensible relaxation is to turn the Dirac's delta into a Gaussian likelihood $\mathcal{N}(\mbx_i | \mbf_{\mathrm{gen}}(\mbz_i, \mbpsi), \sigma^2_{\mathrm{lik}})$, meaning that the generator produces $\mbx = \mbf_{\mathrm{gen}}(\mbz_i, \mbpsi) + \mbepsilon$ with $\mbepsilon \sim \mathcal{N}(\mbepsilon | 0, \sigma^2_{\mathrm{lik}})$ during training.
 Previous works have considered this form on noise perturbation to improve the stability of \gans optimization \citep{Arjovsky17b,Roth17}.
-From the latent variable modeling perspective, we can understand this simple change as a likelihood relaxation aimed at improving model robustness, and we will demonstrate the effectiveness of this strategy in the experiments.
-When generating images to evaluate performance, we do so by computing $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$ without adding any noise.
+From a statistical perspective, we can understand this simple change as a likelihood relaxation aimed at improving model robustness, and we will demonstrate the effectiveness of this strategy in the experiments.
+When generating images to evaluate performance, we just compute $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$ without adding noise.

 \paragraph{Gradient Regularization}